Andean Condor Appears To ‘Thank’ Rescuers In This Awe-Inspiring RescueMatthew Russell

 And it was truly grateful for the help.

-As the Dodo reports, Sayani was found in critical condition in 2012 after ingesting meat from a poisoned animal.
+As the Dodo reports, Sayani was found in critical condition after ingesting meat from a poisoned animal.
 Over the following 16 months, he was nursed back to health by rescuers at the Buenos Aires Zoo and Silvana Andrade’s animal rescue organization ANDA.

 Eventually, Sayani once again had the strength to fly.
-He needs it, too.
+He needed it, too.
 Andean condors are the largest raptors in the world, and though their wingspan is impressive, they’re much heavier than other avian species, which already makes it difficult for them to stay aloft.

 Standing on a rock, surrounded by rescuers and supporters, few lacked faith that Sanyani would give it a flying chance.
 The sight of this bird as it spread its wings was awe-inspiring.